 It’s no secret that mobile AR is where the scale is today, given 3 billion global smartphones.
 As for the portion that’s AR-compatible, the common industry rally cry is that there are 1 billion+ AR-enabled smartphones.
 That figure applies to ARkit and ARCore-compatible smartphones.

 But if you pan back to all platforms, such as Snapchat’s Lens Studio and Facebook’s Spark AR, the AR-ready universe is a lot larger (figures below).
 But the number that matters most is active users across these platforms, which we project to hit 598 million (de-duped) by the end of 2020.

-Supporting AR’s penetration is new data from Sensor Tower that show top U.S. mobile app downloads in July.
+Supporting AR’s penetration is new data from Sensor Tower that show top mobile app downloads in July.
 What struck us is that four of the top five apps feature AR to varying degrees.
-This is a U.S.-only list (and non-gaming) but is still a good proxy for AR penetration and exposure.
+This list doesn’t speak to AR active use, but it’s a good proxy for AR penetration and exposure.

 For example, Facebook and Instagram have leaned into AR lenses as an engagement driver that enhances already-popular media sharing (and monetization).
 The same goes — though to a lesser degree — to TikTok, which has massive global scale but geopolitical uncertainty.

 One contentious selection on the list may be Zoom.
 Though it’s known for things other than AR, Zoom’s virtual backgrounds check most boxes for AR designation.
 That depends on how strict your definition of AR is: We tend to apply it broadly to any meaningful augmentation of reality.

 Speaking of broadening AR’s definitions, another contentious app in that respect is Pokémon Go (for the record, we stand on the side of its AR designation).
 Beyond that, and In the spirit of the above exercise, we dug further into Sensor Tower’s data to find that it’s likewise performing well.